departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/resource-guide.md

 <code>GET /nsg/streets/{usrn}</code>

 Returns NSG data based on a USRN.
 The information returned can be used to populate a PermitCreateRequest or a WorkCreateRequest.
-For more information on the <code>reinstatement_type_code</code> property see the `Reinstatement type codes` section below.
-The <code>additional_special_designations_response</code> property values are returned in the format defined by the [NSG specification](https://www.geoplace.co.uk/-/national-street-gazetteer-nsg-data-transfer-format-dtf-8-1-documents-released).
+The <code>additional_special_designations_response</code> property values are returned in the format defined by the [NSG specification](https://s3.eu-west-1.amazonaws.com/static.geoplace.co.uk/downloads/NSG-Data-Transfer-Format-DTF-8.1.pdf).
 {: .govuk-body}

 #### Get nsg search (Available in public beta)